-In my article on “What is The Most Common Zodiac Sign”, I said that if you are born premature, you should not worry about what your chart was supposed to be had you been born on your due date, because the chart you have is the chart you are supposed to have.
+In my article on “What is The Most Common Zodiac Sign”, I said that if you are born premature, you should not worry about what your chart was supposed to be had you have been born on your due date because the chart you have is the chart you are supposed to have.

 Likewise, if you are a Capricorn whose birth was electively induced to schedule around something like holidays or taxes or health insurance, don’t Capricorns generally grow up to be obsessed with optimizing their schedules and planning for those sorts of practicalities anyway?

 Unusual circumstances surrounding a person’s birth might be reflected in the resulting birth chart and might also turn out to be symbolic of a larger pattern in that person’s life.

 Scheduling a birth around a tax deadline is the Capricorn equivalent of black toilet paper for Scorpios – it’s something only they would think of.
 The sign of Capricorn is ruled by the planet Saturn.